laminas/laminas-soap/doc/book/auto-discovery.md

 independent protocol, however, which means it may be used for more than just PHP-to-PHP communications, adding some complexity to its implementation.

-There are three configurations for SOAP applications supported by zend-soap:
+There are three configurations for SOAP applications supported by laminas-soap:

 - SOAP server PHP application &lt;---&gt; SOAP client PHP application
 - SOAP server non-PHP application &lt;---&gt; SOAP client PHP application